 Teach Your Support Animal Proper Airplane Behavior

 When flying with an ESA, you need to be sure that your animal is sufficiently toilet trained, obedient to your commands, and well-behaved around nearby passengers and other ESAs.

 Delta’s ESA policy clearly states that the airline reserves the right to refuse your ESA if they don’t meet the above requirements or they appear to be a threat to other passengers and ESAs.
 Some inappropriate behavior that will result in refusal to fly includes:

 - Growling or barking excessively (except when in response to owner needs)

 - Urinating and/or defecating in the gate area or cabin

 - Jumping on other passengers

-Delta Airlines will accommodate a wide variety of ESAs on board.
+Delta Airlines will accommodate a wide variety of animals on board.
 However, there are some restrictions on the species of animal that you can bring on your flight.
-Listed below are the types of ESAs not permitted on board a Delta flight.
+Listed below are the types of animals not permitted on board a Delta flight.

 - Any animal with horns, hooves, or tusks